chisui/dakka/thesis/main.md

 liftMTrans = ...
 ```

-These lifting functions are generalized by the `MonadTrans` class provided by the *transformers* package, that is bundled with each GHC.
+These lifting functions are generalized by the `MonadTrans` class provided by the *transformers* package, which is bundled with each GHC.

 Explicitly lifting each operation to the appropriate level inside a chain of Monad-transformers is cumbersome.
 *mtl* Monad classes get rid of lifting altogether, by providing a class for common Monad capabilities.